nimosaid/Angular-Quotes/README.md

 ##Description

-Projectquotes is a web application that gathers quotes from various individuals past and present.
+Quotes is a web application that gathers quotes from various individuals past and present.

 Visitors to the site are encourage to post their favourite quotes by historical and/or present figures.
 This is then made visible to others who can either upvote or downvote and the quote with the highest number of vote gets highlighted.